assaabloy-ppi/salt-channel/files/spec-salt-channel.md

 each other so they do not know for sure who they communicate with.

 Messages M3, M4 achieve mutual authentication.
 In message M3,
-Server sends his public signature key together with the signature of ServerEncKey + ClientEncKey (Signature1).
+Server sends his public signing key together with the signature of ServerEncKey + ClientEncKey (Signature1).
-Client responds with his public signature key and the signature of ClientEncKey + ServerEncKey (Signature2).
+Client responds with his public signing key and the signature of ClientEncKey + ServerEncKey (Signature2).

 Once Client has verified Signature1, he knows that he is communicating